US holds CBD hearing as fans, sellers await legal clarity

 SILVER SPRING, Md.
 (AP) — CBD products have surged in popularity despite confusion around their legal status .
-Now U.S. regulators are exploring ways to officially allow the hemp ingredient in food, drinks and dietary supplements.
+Now U.S. regulators are exploring ways the hemp ingredient might officially be allowed in food, drinks and dietary supplements.

 No decisions are expected immediately, but the hearing is seen as an important step toward clarifying regulations around the ingredient.

-Last month, the FDA issued warning letters to companies for making unapproved health claims about CBD products.
+Other speakers including academic researchers, businesses and consumer advocates urged the FDA to move quickly, noting that the industry is growing rapidly with little oversight.
+That is raising concerns about the accuracy of product labels and people not realizing how much they may be consuming through various products.

+Before the hearing began, acting FDA Commissioner Ned Sharpless noted critical questions remain about the safety of CBD, such as how much is safe to use daily and the compound's effects on pregnant women and children.

-CBD doesn't get people high.
-It often comes from a cannabis plant known as hemp, which is defined by the U.S. government as having less than 0.3% THC, the compound that causes marijuana's mind-altering effect.
+CBD often comes from a cannabis plant known as hemp, which is defined by the U.S. government as having less than 0.3% THC, the compound that causes marijuana's mind-altering effect.
+CBD doesn't cause that high, but fans of the products claim benefits including relief for pain and anxiety.

+For now, the FDA has said CBD is not allowed in food, drinks and supplements.
+But given the agency's limited resources, many do not expect the agency to enforce the position unless products make explicit health claims that could endanger people.

 Follow Candice Choi on Twitter: @candicechoi